ahawkins/hawkins.io/wip/sinatra-3-route-handlers.md

 ```

 All the route handlers follow the same structure.
 The handlers contain
-no logic besides instantiating the objects, serializing, and reponse
+no logic besides instantiating the objects, serializing, and status
 code.

-This sums up everything about using sinatra as JSON delivery
+This sums up everything about using Sinatra as a HTTP (JSON) delivery
 mechanism.
-This post has already gone on for too long!
-The next entry
+The next entry will handle logicless HTML presentation.
-will handle logicless HTML presentation.
-There is certainly a lot to
+There is certainly a lot to cover there!
-cover there!

 I'd love to pair with any of you implementing some of stuff in your
 codebases.
 Get at me if you're interested.
 Until next time.